McTavishLab/R_OpenTree_tutorials/_episodes/01-find-taxa.md

 - "Getting ott ids for some taxa."
 - "Understanding tnrs approximate matching and its sensitivity."
 - "Finding the utility of taxonomic contexts"
-- "Discovering functions to handle a match_names object."
+- 'Discovering functions to handle a "match_names" object.'
 keypoints:
 - "_ott ids_ are the Open Tree of Life Taxonomy handlers, they allow us to interact with the Open Tree synthetic tree."
 - "taxonomic context is very important to find the correct _ott ids_ for our taxa."